-Ammonia is passed from the gills of fish in their urine, also rotting food and decaying plant matter are contributors of ammonia.
+Ammonia is passed from the gills of fish in their urine and rotting food or decaying plant matter are contributors of ammonia.

 It exists in two forms in the aquarium and the first step is to understand the difference between ammonium NH4 and free ammonia NH3.

 NH3 (ammonia) is a gas and sometimes called toxic or free ammonia.
 It is the unionised form of NH4.

 NH4 (ammonium) is a nontoxic salt.
 It is the ionised form of ammonia.

 NH3 and NH4 together are often refered to as total ammonia nitrogen (TAN).